andrewclevelandibm/training-app/readme.md

 `{"result":5.0}`

-You can change the nulbers 2 and 3 at the end of the url to calcualte a different number.
+You can change the numbers 2 and 3 at the end of the url to calcualte a different number.

 # Containerising